CobaltBSD/cbase/crunchgen/README.md

 # Crunchgen

-This is a mini reimplementation of BSD crunchgen.
+This is a mini reimplementation of NetBSD crunchgen.

 Unlike the original crunchgen, this does not exist as a standalone program.
 Rather, it is a skeleton for incorporating several main functions into a single program, which can then be executed according to argv.